The Herbs and The Adventures of Parsley

-As with his fellow animal characters,he's only given a speaking voice in the sequel- a wonderfully idiosyncratic and suitably crotchety one which fits him perfectly (a running theme with all the voices you'll note).
+As with all his fellow animal characters,he's only given a speaking voice in the sequel- a wonderfully idiosyncratic and suitably crotchety one which fits him perfectly (as do all the voices actually).

-Although that's maybe because his demeanour strikes more of a chord with adults than kids I'd imagine.
+Although that's maybe because his demeanour strikes more of a chord with adults than kids - ?

 To be truthful I've not felt the slightest desire,to be covered in wood held together by wire."

-It's bad enough having ones' home all upset,but to make matters worse,all my feathers are wet." (all ended with a disgruntled squawk !)
+It's bad enough having ones' home all upset,but to make matters worse,all my feathers are wet." (a disgruntled squawk to end !)

 They're far more prominent in the original series,but do still pop up from time-to-time in the sequel.

 Sir Basil is the bumbling Lord of the Manor.Hopelessly dim,but harmless enough when he doesn't have a gun in his hands.